shyamswork/EmployeeManagement/README.md

 body [ { "id" : "500", "fullName" : "updated", "age" : "25", "salary" : "30000" }, { "id" : "400", "fullName" : "updated", "age" : "30", "salary" : "100000" } ]

-Note :- 'id' uniqueness has not handled as it can be handled by providing a UUID or timestamp+random number or sequence etc .
+Note :- 'id' uniqueness has not handled and it can be handled by providing a UUID or timestamp+random number or sequence etc .

 If employee Management information .json file exists Create single Employee record or number of employee records as JSON array input to the json file The new entries will be appended to the existing records at the last If the File not exist or file is empty File will be created and new records will be inserted .